ansible/awx/docs/docsite/rst/quickstart/create_organization.rst

 .. |Organizations - default expanded| image:: ../common/images/qs-organization-default-expand-properties.png

-Enterprise and Premium license users who want to add a new organization should refer to the :ref:`Organizations <userguide:ug_organizations>` section in the |atu|.
+Enterprise and Premium license users who want to add a new organization should refer to the :ref:`Organizations <ug_organizations>` section in the |atu|.